mzeng1417/KA-Auto/README.md

 You may want to set videos at 2 time speed for the process to finish faster.

 ### Developers
+The source code is availiable in the branch src-main.

 If you wish to contribute to the source, you may clone the src-main branch, make the modifications, and issue a pull request.
 We will assume that if you know how to code for the project, you know how to use Git or a VCS to handle it yourself.
-However, if you are meeting with issues, you can make an issue request in the Github.